akaiserg/docker_image_redis_password/README.md

 DOCKER REDIS
 ---------------------

-Docker file for redis wit config
+Docker file for redis with config

 Util commands
 ---------------------